-My series about Indie Publishing Paths at Fiction University has highlighted some of the choices we have to make as self-published authors, and it’s easy to feel overwhelmed when faced with so much uncertainty.
-So where do we start?
+My series about Indie Publishing Paths at Fiction University has highlighted some of the choices we have to make as self-published authors, including what our newsletter strategy should be.
+Can our goals help us decide?

 A character’s arc involves change, but what exactly is changing?
 Today, Jeff Lyons shares how to ensure we’re not saddling our protagonist with generic character flaws to overcome, but rather we’re creating well-rounded characters with personal motivations for their struggles.

 Last week, Jeff Lyons shared how to make every story idea the best it could be.
 Today he’s delving into the tricky description of high concept.
 Many agents and editors say they prefer high-concept stories, but what does that mean?

 Some stories tell an engaging tale that’s entertaining but doesn’t necessarily feel deep.
 Other stories make us feel like we’re changed by reading them.
 Today, Jeff Lyons shares his insights into how to make each type of story the best they can be.

 It’s time for another post as a Resident Writing Coach over at Angela Ackerman and Becca Puglisi’s Writers Helping Writers site, and this time we’re exploring 3 steps we can take to raise our story’s stakes, the consequences for the characters if they fail to reach their goals.